Challenge Course

 • Full-Day (up to 6-hours total, including a 45-minute lunch break) Ground-Based + High Ropes Team Building Program: Similar to a half-day program, only in this full-day program the group will get even more time to develop a sense of team, play games, and conquer challenges together.
 For many groups, the half-day program can feel rushed.
 So if you have the time to stay and play, 6 hours can be rewarding.

-• 3-Hour Ground-Based (no climbing) Team Building Program: 3 hours of activities on the ground, which may incorporate low-ropes structures no more than one foot off the ground (i.e. balancing beams, wooden platforms, suspended cables), or props (i.e. traffic cones, balls, or even a rubber chicken).
+• Ground-Based Team Building (no climbing): Up to 3 hours of activities on the ground, which may incorporate low-ropes structures no more than one foot off the ground (i.e. balancing beams, wooden platforms, suspended cables), or props (i.e. traffic cones, balls, or even a rubber chicken).
 Teamwork, communication strategies, and creative problem-solving will all be put to work throughout these ground-based teambuilding initiatives.
 While many activities have a physical component to them, physical strength and fitness are not a basis for achieving success in our programs.

 Graduate and Professional Student Group Programs